AP6YC/AdaptiveResonance.jl/README.md

 1. Questions and requested changes should all be made in the [issues][issues-url] page.
 These are preferred because they are publicly viewable and could assist or educate others with similar issues or questions.
 2. For changes, this project accepts pull requests (PRs) from `feature/<my-feature>` branches onto the `develop` branch using the [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) methodology.
-If unit tests pass and the changes are beneficial, these PRs are merged into `develop` and eventually folded into versioned releases.
+If unit tests pass and the changes are beneficial, these PRs are merged into `develop` and eventually folded into versioned releases throug a `release` branch that is merged with the `master` branch.
 3. The project follows the [Semantic Versioning](https://semver.org/) convention of `major.minor.patch` incremental versioning numbers.
 Patch versions are for bug fixes, minor versions are for backward-compatible changes, and major versions are for new and incompatible usage changes.